Sandelier/MangaPresence/README.md

 	- In the sidebar, navigate to the "OAuth2" section.
 	- Copy your bot's client ID.
 	- Open clientId config file in the server's config folder and put your clientId into the "clientId" key.
+	- If you want to show the website icon then you can read instructions in the "Filtering of sites" part.
+In short you have to send the website icons into your discord bot and include the name in familiarArray so that it can retrieve the icon.

-Once you have successfully created your Discord bot and added its client ID to the client Id config file, **make sure that your discord is running** and then MangaPresence will be ready to function.
+Once you have successfully created your Discord bot and added its client ID to the client Id config file, **make sure that your discord is running** and then MangaPresence will be ready to function but you might want to change like familiarArray.json or preferences.json that are talked more down on readme.

 ## Startup